-I can't say that the egg itself tastes much different than a chicken egg, but it is just the perfect amount of egg in one bite - a tiny bit of yolk, a tiny bit of egg white, and all of this is inside a sweet roasted bell pepper.
+I can't say that the egg itself tastes that much different than a chicken egg.
+But it is just the perfect amount of egg in one bite - a tiny bit of yolk, a tiny bit of egg white, and all of this is inside a sweet roasted bell pepper.

 So if you ever see quail eggs in the store - give them a try!

-- 10 quail eggs
+- 24 quail eggs

-- 5 mini bell peppers (2.5 - 3 inches long)
+- 12 mini bell peppers - (2.5 - 3 inches long)